NFL Air Yards - Air Yards and Related Stats

 Air yards and Air% are metrics that can help fantasy GMs identify potential buy-low or sell-high candidates at WR or TE.
 In addition to fantasy football, air yards metrics can help identify bets to make in the player prop market for sports betting.

-Air yards are a good measure of a player’s upside, but remember that receiving lines can be volatile from week-to-week depending on whether those air yards end up complete or incomplete.
+Air yards are a good measure of a player’s upside, but remember that receiving lines can be volatile from week to week depending on whether those air yards end up complete or incomplete.

 A receiver may not be able to catch some targets for various reasons.
 Maybe the QB’s pass was off-target, maybe the weather conditions were tough, or maybe the receiver was facing an elite cornerback.
 Ultimately though, air yards are generally a fairly predictive metric when projecting for a player’s receiving production.